alicerunsonfedora/costumemaster/README.md

 To make a release version, click on the destination ("My Mac") and select "Any Mac (Apple Silicon, Intel)", then go to **Product &rsaquo;
 Archive**.

-<small>*The release version of Xcode 12.0 and the GM seed are not compatible with this project due to the macOS 11 SDK not being
-present.
-To build with Xcode 12.0, you will need to comment out code for GKAccessPoint and GKLeaderboards.</small>

 ### Game Center